wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/bubble-sort.md

 ---
-title: "Bubble Sort"
+title: 'Bubble Sort'
-description: "It is sorting algorithm based on the idea of repeatedly comparing pairs of adjacent elements and then swapping their positions if they exist in the wrong order."
+description: 'It is sorting algorithm based on the idea of repeatedly comparing pairs of adjacent elements and then swapping their positions if they exist in the wrong order.'
 hide_table_of_contents: false
 keywords:
   - leetcode